Use Cases

 • UniqueMatchVerification — ensures the subject is uniquely represented by reExternalId.

 • MatchVerification — 1:1: confirms the subject matches the face stored under the given reExternalId.
+Enrolls the face automatically on the first visit for a new reExternalId.

 Typical scenarios: live image registration followed by a static image match, or profile-picture validation against the face registered for that customer.